-- Records are transferred to receiving schools when children transfer at normal phase transition and at any other time, including to FE or other settings before the age of 18.
-Information will only be shared when confirmation has been received that the child/young person has transferred not necessarily on request of the receiving establishment in line with Data Protection guidance. - Copies of records will be made if siblings attend the academy and the records are relevant to them. - When children transfer schools at normal phase transition, Child Protection and other safeguarding concerns will be discussed between DSLs and the appropriate support staff or DSL at the receiving school. - If the receiving institution is CPOMS enabled all records will be sent via secure online delivery.
-Where this is not possible, records are sent or if possible handed to the receiving school separately from other records and marked 'Private & Confidential for the attention of the DSL'. - If sending by post records will sealed in an envelope and marked as above and sealed in an addressed envelope before sending by recorded delivery. - If there are concerns about children changing schools at other times the DSL will contact the receiving school to alert the DSL of the concerns and records in transit. - Written receipt of records will be obtained from the receiving school. - When admitting children/young people at times other than the normal phase transition checks with the previous school will be made to establish if there is Child Protection information in respect of the child/children/young person.
+Records are transferred to the receiving school when children transfer at normal phase transition and at any other time, including to FE or other settings before the age of 18.
+This will be done within 5 days for any child transferring in year to another school or within the first 5 days of the new school term.

-- The current early years, education or skills setting is regarded as the 'Custodian of the Records'. - Records should be retained by the setting they attended at 18 up to the 25th birthday of the learner.
+- Copies of records will be made if siblings attend the school, and the records are relevant to them - When children transfer schools at normal phase transition, Child Protection and other safeguarding concerns will be discussed between DSLs and the appropriate support staff or DSL at the receiving school - If the receiving institution is CPOMS enabled all records will be sent via secure online delivery.
+Where this is not possible, records are sent or if possible, handed to the receiving school separately from other records and marked 'Private & Confidential for the attention of the DSL' - If sending by post records will sealed in an envelope and marked as above and sealed in an addressed envelope before sending by recorded delivery - If there are concerns about children changing schools at other times the DSL will contact the receiving school to alert the DSL of the concerns and records in transit - Written receipt of records will be obtained from the receiving school - When admitting children/young people at times other than the normal phase transition checks with the previous school will be made to establish if there is Child Protection information in respect of the child/children/young person - The current early years, education or skills setting is regarded as the 'Custodian of the Records' - Records should be retained by the setting they attended at 18 up to the 25th birthday of the learner